 Data relationships between objects in Salesforce can be a tricky topic to get your head around.
-You may be faced with a business scenario that requires creating a custom object, and then the next decision is which relationship types you should use to extend your Salesforce data model.
+You may be faced with a business scenario that requires creating a custom object.
+Then, the next decision is which relationship types you should use to extend your Salesforce data model.

 1. Lookup Relationships

-In this example, you can see that an Asset may be involved with a number of cases.
-In this scenario, if the case is deleted, the Asset will remain and vice versa.
+In this example, you can see that an asset may be involved with a number of cases – if the case is deleted, the asset will remain and vice versa.

 2. Master-Detail Relationship

-A master-detail relationship is a strongly coupled relationship, meaning if the parent is deleted, so are the child records.
-This is a good thing and can be incredibly helpful; however, it seems to scare people unnecessarily!
+The master-detail relationship is a strongly coupled relationship – meaning if the parent is deleted, so are the child records.
+This feature can be incredibly helpful; however, it seems to scare people unnecessarily!

-Master-detail also allows the parent record to control child record attributes such as sharing and visibility.
-Whichever security setting you chose for the parent record, the child record inherits.
+Master-detail also allows the parent record to control child record attributes, such as sharing and visibility.
+The child record inherits whichever security setting you choose for the parent record.

-In this example, you have a list of rooms in which employees can book out for meetings.
-However, should the room be deleted, what use would the meetings be?
-None, so they go too.
-However, when creating a master-detail relationship, you can check a box to allow reparenting… so you could be kind and allow them to select a new room!
+In this example, you have a list of rooms employees can book for meetings.
+If the room is deleted, what use would the meetings be?
+None!
+However, when creating a master-detail relationship, you can check a box to allow reparenting – you could be kind and allow them to select a new room!

-The sweet spot with Master-detail relationships is that you can create rollup summary fields!
-Do take note, a single object can have a maximum of 2 master-detail relationships.
+The sweet spot with master-detail relationships is that you can create roll-up summary fields!
+Note that a single object can have a maximum of two master-detail relationships.

 Lookups vs. Master-Detail Relationships